G. G. Armstrong

-George Grey Armstrong (1877–1961) was a player, teacher and maker of the Northumbrian smallpipes.
+George Grey Armstrong (1877–1961) was a player, teacher, and maker of the Northumbrian smallpipes.
 He also composed several tunes for the instrument.
-He lived in Hexham, Northumberland.
+He farmed at Bearl, near Bywell, and on retirement lived in Hexham, Northumberland.
 He learned to play the instrument from the Clough family, and studied pipemaking with John E. Baty.
 There is a photograph of him playing his pipes, taken by Bert Hardy for Picture Post in 1950.